Standard Model Theory for the FCC-ee Tera-Z stage: The SANC project

 \end{itemize}

-The helicity amplitude (HA) formalism will be applied.
-It allows to get a cross-section by summing up the squares of helicity amplitudes (instead of squaring the sum of amplitudes in the conventional approach), see e.g.~\cite{MoortgatPick:2005cw}.
-Therefore we have the basement for implementation of both transverse and longitudinal beam polarizations.
+The helicity amplitude formalism will be applied.
+It allows one to obtain a cross-section by summing up the squares of helicity amplitudes (instead of squaring the sum of amplitudes in the conventional approach), see, \eg\ Ref. \cite{MoortgatPick:2005cw}.
+Therefore, we have a basis for implementation of both transverse and longitudinal beam polarizations.

-The active environment of the existing SANC system allows to obtain analytic results for scalar form factors (FF), helicity amplitudes (HA), and Bremsstrahlung (BR) contributions.
-For the calculation of HA's, the Vega-Wudka~\cite{Vega:1995cc} and the Kleiss-Stirling~\cite{Kleiss:1985yh} methods are used.
-All calculations of HA's are implemented in a single thread computing.
-The advantage of the calculation of one-loop corrections using the helicity amplitude method is the possibility to take into account the polarization effects in a simple way.
+The active environment of the existing SANC system allows one to obtain analytical results for scalar form factors, helicity amplitudes, and Bremsstrahlung contributions.
+To calculate helicity amplitudes, the Vega--Wudka~\cite{Vega:1995cc} and Kleiss--Stirling~\cite{Kleiss:1985yh} methods are used.
+All calculations of helicity amplitudes are implemented using single-thread computing.
+The advantage of the calculation of one-loop corrections using the helicity amplitude method is the possibility of taking polarization effects into account in a simple way.

-The SANC system contains programs in the language of symbolic computation FORM~\cite{Ruijl:2017dtg} to calculate SM processes of the following types: $4f \to 0$, $4b \to 0$ and $2f2b \to 0$.
+The SANC system contains programs in the language of symbolic computation FORM~\cite{Ruijl:2017dtg} to calculate Standard Model processes of the following types: $4\mathrm{f} \to 0$, $4\mathrm{b} \to 0$ and $2\mathrm{f}2\mathrm{b} \to 0$.
 These programs compute one-loop ultraviolet-finite scalar form factors and amplitudes.
-To verify the correctness of the results, first of all, we check the Ward identities and the independence of scalar form factors on the gauge parameters, and secondly, we perform extensive numerical comparisons of our results with independent calculations known in the literature: with ZFITTER~\cite{Bardin:1999yd,Arbuzov:2005ma}, FeynArts~\cite{Hahn:1999mt}, the GRACE system~\cite{Belanger:2003sd}, the topfit program~\cite{Fleischer:2002nn}, etc.
+To verify the correctness of the results, first, we check the Ward identities and the independence of scalar form factors on the gauge parameters and, second, we perform extensive numerical comparisons of our results with independent calculations known in the literature: ZFITTER~\cite{Bardin:1999yd,Arbuzov:2005ma}, FeynArts~\cite{Hahn:1999mt}, the GRACE system~\cite{Belanger:2003sd}, the topfit program~\cite{Fleischer:2002nn}, etc.

-The first steps for the basement for the future MC generator are: a) the library for the parameter $\Delta \rho$ (in preparation) and b) the recent experience with the description of polarized Bhabha scattering at the one-loop level~\cite{Bardin:2017mdd}.
+The first steps for the basis for the future MC generator are: (a) the library for the parameter $\Delta \rho$ (in preparation) and (b) recent experience with the description of polarized Bhabha scattering at the one-loop level~\cite{Bardin:2017mdd}.